catalyst-cooperative/pudl/docs/dev/pudl_id_mapping.rst

 Next, you'll have to manually assign ``utility_id_pudl`` values to each row.
-There is no formula you can drag down, so just find the largest ``utility_id_pudl`` and create new values going up from there.
+There is no formula you can drag down, so just find the largest ``utility_id_pudl`` and create new values incrementing from there.
 To double check whether a utility has already appeared, drag down the formulas in the ``check_utility_id_ferc1`` and ``check_utility_id_eia`` columns.
 If there's a match, the correct ``utility_id_pudl`` will show up in the column, and you can create a reference to the original ``utility_id_pudl`` assignment above.